glwagner/glwagner.github.io/_pages/publications.md

 permalink: /publications/
 ---

+0. The effects of surface wave Stokes drift on ocean circulation Gregory L Wagner, Navid Contantinou, and Brandon Reichl **in preparation for the Journal of Physical Oceanography**, *2020*

 0. Near-inertial waves and turbulence driven by the growth of surface waves Gregory L Wagner, Ali Ramadhan, Greg C Chini, Basile Gallet, and Raffaele Ferrari **in preparation for the Journal of Physical Oceanography**, *2020*

+0. Uncertainty quantification of ocean parameterizations: application to the K-Profile-Parameterization for penetrative convection
+    Andre Souza, Gregory L Wagner, Ali Ramadhan, Brandon Allen, Valentin Churavy, James Schloss, Jean-Michel Campin, Chris Hill, Alan Edelman, John Marshall, Glenn Flierl, Raffaele Ferrari **in review with the Journal of Advances in Modeling Earth Systems**, *2020*

 0. [Squeeze dispersion: modulation of diapycnal mixing by diapycnal strain][11] Gregory L Wagner, Glenn Flierl, Raffaele Ferrari, Gunnar Voet, Glenn S Carter, Matthew H Alford, James B Girton